-Another thing to consider is pricing.
 Choosing a ‘slower’ or more off-season time to visit typically means there are discounts to be had.
 For value and decent crowds look at January into early February, mid-August to end of September, and early November to mid-December (avoid Thanksgiving).
 If you go after mid-November you can enjoy the beautiful Christmas decorations!

 We have been to Disney in November, February